Mendalton/Blooper-Ores/README.md

 There will be no plans on porting this to forge.

 There will also be no plans for porting this into previous Minecraft versions(at the moment).

+This project is also a work in progress.